 From the waterside, the trail follows the Taff corridor through the city; meandering past Cardiff Castle, through parks and green lanes, all the way to Castell Coch.

 This stage explores a landscape with a rich industrial heritage.

-Another must-see is the Rocking Stone; a glacial boulder from when ice sheets covered these lands that is surrounded by a 19th-century stone circle.
+Before leaving Pontypridd, it is worth visiting the Rocking Stone; a glacial boulder from when ice sheets covered these lands that is surrounded by a 19th-century stone circle.

 The trail diverts from the shaded banks of the Taff on a few…